“Terrible Twos” May Be Preventable With This Parenting Technique, Study Finds

 “It’s not about doing everything for your child, or directing their actions.
 It’s more of a to-and-fro between parent and child.
 Parents who do best at this can sit back and watch when they see their child succeeding with something, but increase support or adapt the task when they see the child struggling,” Professor Claire Hughes, deputy director of the Centre for Family Research at the University of Cambridge, and joint first author of the study also stated in the release.
 “If you’re blessed with a happy baby, then you can get them through the ‘terrible twos’ without things getting too bad or lasting too long, by being flexible about the way you play with your child between the age of 14 and 24 months.
 A puzzle game, for example, can turn into quite a different game if you allow your child to take the lead.”

 The study found that the link between function at 14 months and reduced issues with behavior at 24 months held up even when they controlled other variables, such as language skills and the quality of mother-child interactions.
-But, in the news release, they accounted for the difficulties parents and toddlers may be experiencing during lockdown.
+But, in the news release, they accounted for the difficulties parents and toddlers may be experiencing during the ongoing pandemic.
 Their belief is by letting go of any expectations they may have around their child achieving specific goals during play and learning, parents can help to prevent to some extent the “terrible twos.”

 “As we cope with the upheavals of being in lockdown, we’re having to be patient with ourselves in so many ways.
 Parents particularly need to be more patient with the toddlers who found life a bit more challenging, even in ordinary times,” Hughes said in the release.